 In our current programme, Bernadette reflects on being a human and a woman.
 She lived 15 defining years in Brazil, on and by the sea, surrounded by the Atlantic Forest.
-Being back in the Bavarian town of Tittmoning for seven years now, languages, melodies, and perceptions of women mingle.
+Being back in the Bavarian town of Tittmoning for several years now, languages, melodies, and perceptions of women mingle.
 Sometimes as a Samba, sometimes as Jazz, sometimes Bavarian, sometimes Portuguese, sometimes melancholic, sometimes sunny: they appear multifarious like life itself, full of power and love.

 Bernadette & Josef Irgmaier (vocals and piano)

 Our first album is online!
 Download and stream it via:

 at our gigs or from the publisher.

 shall show to where we are drawn in style.